India: COVID outbreaks among medics threaten to derail health system | DW | 11.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Hospitals throughout major Indian cities are bracing for the worst as scores of doctors and nurses are infected with the coronavirus in the face of a looming third wave.
+Hospitals throughout major Indian cities are bracing for the worst as a third wave looms, and scores of doctors and nurses are now infected with the coronavirus.

 Rekha Balhara, 42, an accredited social health activist (ASHA) in New Delhi, monitors patients' oxygen and temperature levels daily to trace suspected COVID cases.

 "I am so relieved that I got my booster shot on Monday.
-At least, I can move around with some courage and confidence to ensure patients get medical care," Balhara told DW, adding that many of the 6,500 ASHA workers in the capital were infected with the coronavirus.
+At least I can move around with some courage and confidence to ensure patients get medical care," Balhara told DW, adding that many of the 6,500 ASHA workers in the capital are currently infected with the coronavirus.

 Rahul Sharma, a resident doctor at the All India Institute of Medical Sciences in New Delhi, was not so lucky.